digitalbazaar/did-cli/README.md

 can be freely edited as needed.  **Warning**: This file is *not* currently safe to write to concurrently!

+### Key Management

+A DID has a number of application suite paramters that can store keys.
+Keys are managed with the with the `authn-*` commands.
+To inspect the keys use `info`:

+    # show the DID JSON including keys
+    did info did:example:1234

+    # show more readable summary
+    did info did:example:1234 -f human

+    # show summary with public keys
+    did info did:example:1234 -f human --public-key

+    # show local summary with private keys
+    did info did:example:1234 -f human -L local --private-key

+Key material can be added and removed with `authn-add` and `authn-remove`.
+A unique key id will be generated.
+Note that the updates will be automatically registered on the ledger unless `--no-register` is provided:

+    # add a public key
+    did authn-add did:example:1234 -p PUBLICKEYINFO

+    # add a public and private key
+    did authn-add did:example:1234 -p PUBLICKEYINFO -P PRIVATEKEYINFO

+    # remove a key
+    did authn-remove did:example:1234 did:example:1234#authn-key-123

 ## Examples

 Basic generate and check DID is on ledger: